CraterCrash/godot-orchestrator-docs/docs/getting-started/step-by-step/index.md

 :::tip
 Any user-defined function can be focused by double-clicking the **Call Function** node.
-For example, double-clicking the **Call Apply Rotation** node will open the `apply_rotation` function graph, and focus the function's **Function Entry** node.
+For example, double-clicking the **Apply Rotation** node will open the `apply_rotation` function graph, and focus the function's **Function Entry** node.
 :::

 ## Listening for player input {#listening-for-player-input}

-Building upon the steps from [Creating your first orchestration](#creating-your-first-orchestration) and [Reactor and use functions](#refactor-and-use-functions), let's look at another important feature of any game: giving control to the player.
+Building upon the steps from [Creating your first orchestration](#creating-your-first-orchestration) and [Refactor and use functions](#refactor-and-use-functions), let's look at another important feature of any game: giving control to the player.
-To add this, we need to modify our `sprite_2d.os` orchestration.
+To add this, we need to modify our `sprite_2d.torch` orchestration.

 <Figure image="/img/step-by-step/scripting_first_script_moving_with_input.webp" caption="Moving Godot with player input"></Figure>